Kotaimen/georest/doc/api_geo.md

     POST /features/geometry
     PUT /features/:key/geometry

-`POST` will create a new feature with a random unique `key` with optional `prefix`, `PUT` will create new feature if it does not exist.
+`POST` will create a new feature with a random unique `key` with optional `prefix`, `PUT` will create new feature if it does not exist, otherwise replaces the existing one.

 #### Parameters

 Name      | Type    | Description
 ----------|---------|--------------------
 `:key`    | string  | Key of the new geometry.
 `prefix`  | string  | Optional string to prepend to key when creating a new geometry.
-If `:key` not is provied, default value is `geometry-`.
+If `:key` not is provided, default value is `feature.`.

 #### Request